harimohanr/oah-bes-vm/README.md

 ![oah-bes-vm](./oah-bes-vm-logo-horizontal.png)

-A substrate that brings up bundles of BeS & other tools to perform Red Team & Blue Team activity.
-It offers bundles of BeS tools that would enable users to fast-track their Red Teaming / Blue Teaming activities by significantly reducing the effort spent on setting up respective environments. oah-bes-vm helps to isolate the installation of BeS projects in a specific environment.
+A substrate that brings up bundles of BeS & other tools that would enable users to fast-track their Red Teaming and Blue Teaming activities by significantly reducing the effort spent on setting up respective environments. oah-bes-vm helps to isolate the installation of BeS projects in a specific environment.
 According to the needs, user can configure oah-bes-vm during installation.

 ### Red Team (RT)
 A group of people authorized and organized to emulate a potential adversary's attack or exploitation capabilities against an enterprise's security posture.